 Integration with Mac OS X 10.6 and Earlier

-Integration with individual programs happens through the print driver, as is common with many faxing based programs.
+Integration with individual programs happens through the print driver, as is common with many fax based programs.

-It appears that his should work for any program that has the capacity to print, as the file is converted over to what appears to be PDF format before sending it.
+It appears that this should work for any program that can print, as the file is converted over to PDF format before sending it.

-eFax Messenger is able to access fax numbers listed on a Mac address book when composing a fax, while composing a fax through email accesses the information listed in the address book already.
+eFax Messenger can access fax numbers listed on a Mac address book.
+When composing a fax through email accesses the information listed in the address book already.

 There are two places we find that there are “hiccups” in the eFax Service with Mac OS X 10.6 and earlier